DonGateley/UWW/README.md

 Conceptually there is a tie in to the user-centric QBist view of quantum mechanics.

-Using a universal spacetime stamp as a token one could arrange to track the (somewhat) real-time, universal interval between tokens or token networks, which is what is usually of greatest interest, and easily allow the saving of Universal World Lines either absolute or relative (after arbitrary transformation.)
+Using a universal spacetime stamp as a token (a Cain) one could arrange to track the (somewhat) real-time, universal interval between tokens or token networks, which is what is usually of greatest interest, and easily allow the saving of Universal World Lines either absolute or relative (after arbitrary transformation.)

 It could provide a new standard for geo-history that could be easy to explore and interact with.